jlikhuva/blog/posts/splay.md

         parent.parent.unwrap()
     }

+    /// What is the local configuration of the nodes around the `target` node?
-    fn get_cur_config(nodes: &Nodes<K, V>, target: SplayNodeIdx) -> NodeConfig {
+    /// In particular, what kind of children are `target` and its parent? fn get_cur_config(nodes: &Nodes<K, V>, target: SplayNodeIdx) -> NodeConfig {
         match Self::child_type(nodes, Some(target)) {
             Some(ChildType::Left) => match Self::child_type(nodes, nodes[target].parent) {